 6. CREATING TWO TONE WALLS

 Two tone walls are a big interiors trend and it's easy to see why.
+We've seen an increase in people wanting to know how to paint stripes on a wall.
 This simple paint style is highly effective at adding a sense of design to a room.

 'It’s best to use darker color below to avoid the sensation that the room is looming over you,' says Annie Sloan, colour and paint expert.
 'To achieve the look, measure the divide meticulously and use masking or painters’ tape for crisp lines.'